sovreign-protocol/sovreign-contracts/README.md

 - Diamond Standard for upgradeability
   * Started from the reference implementation [here](https://github.com/mudgen/diamond-1) which was refactored
-  * The features of this repo are implemented on a single facet in [BarnFacet.sol](./contracts/facets/BarnFacet.sol)
+  * The features of this repo are on a single facet in [BarnFacet.sol](./contracts/facets/BarnFacet.sol)